 • Meditating on all the good things God has done for you.
 If he hasn’t done you any good, at least being alive is a good thing.
 Always remember that when we allow His perfect love to flood our hearts, fear and other negative depressive thoughts won’t find a place in us.

 • Record your joys.
 This attitude of keeping a gratitude journal is a good thing to do, and it can as well increase your energy and relieve you of the pain you feel.
-I went through my 2015 gratitude journal yesterday and I was amazed of all the incredible and joyful moments I had experienced.
+I went through my 2015 gratitude journal yesterday and I was amazed by all the incredible and joyful moments I had experienced.

 • Pray.
 Prayer and meditation are two different things.
 Prayer is a chat session with God, while meditation is a mental health exercise that keeps you in the present while you breathe or think.
-Don’t allow depression take away what you deserve.
+Don’t allow depression to take away what you deserve.
 Pray and fight for your inner peace.